edeprince3/libsdp/README.md

   - a list of block numbers for the particular blocks of the primal solution to which the constraint refers (unit offset)
   - a list of the rows corresponding to the elements in the blocks of the primal solution to which the constraint refers (unit offset)
-  - a list of the columns corresponding to the elements in this blocks of the primal solution to which the constraint refers (unit offset)
+  - a list of the columns corresponding to the elements in the blocks of the primal solution to which the constraint refers (unit offset)
   - a list of values by which the elements referenced by the block/row/column combination should be scaled for this constraint

 For additional detailes, see the sample code in